MazontheMoon/PythonOOP_banking_system/README.md

-# PythonOOP_banking_system
+# Banking System in Python
-A simple python CLI application
+A simple CLI application to show OOP principles with unittests